Ultra-high permeable phenine nanotube membranes for water desalination: Introduction

 Phenine nanotube (PNT) is a recently synthesized carbon-based nanomaterials\cite{28} which has a similar nanotubular structure as CNT but with periodic defect on the wall (Fig. \ref{fig1})\cite{28}.
-Interestingly, PNTs self-assemble to form membrane-like structure, and the crystal structure of PNT membrane contains voids that encapsulate large molecules like fullerene\cite{28}.
+Interestingly, PNTs self-assemble to form membrane-like structure, and the crystal structure of PNT membrane contains voids that encapsulate fullerene (C60) molecules\cite{28}.
 In such a membrane, PNTs are found to be highly aligned and packed in a tetragonal geometry, and the membrane has a large void fraction of 63\%\cite{28}.
 The stable PNT membrane with highly aligned, nanoscale diameter pores inspired us to ascertain its desalination properties.

 The performance of membrane-based water filtration technology hinges on three parameters, namely, the fraction of salt rejection ($\chi$), the water permeability ($p_w$), and the energy ($E$) required to overcome the osmotic pressure gradient.
 Therefore, we can define an efficiency parameter $\eta=(\chi \cdot p_w)/E$.
-In this letter, we show that all of the above three parameters are optimized for the PNT membrane, making it one of the best membranes, till date, for water desalination application.
-We simulate PNT of chirality (9,9) with two different end groups, the one with an experimentally synthesized t-Bu group (referred to as PNT) and the other is with hydrogen (referred to as PNT(H)) (Fig. \ref{fig1}).
-Using molecular dynamics simulations, we explore water desalination efficiency of PNT membranes as a function of applied hydrostatic pressure and end-functional groups and give microscopic mechanism of high water flux and salt rejection through free-energy and electrostatic map calculation of the PNT as well as theoretical modelling.
+In this article, we show that all of the above three parameters are optimized for the PNT membrane, making it one of the potential membrane for water desalination application.
+We simulate PNT of chirality (9,9) with two different end groups, the one is with an experimentally synthesized t-Bu group (referred to as PNT) and the other is with hydrogen (referred to as PNT(H)) (Fig. \ref{fig1}).
+Using molecular dynamics simulations, we explore the water desalination efficiency of PNT membranes as a function of applied hydrostatic pressure and end-functional groups.
+The microscopic mechanism of high water flux and salt rejection for the PNT membrane is explained through free-energy and electrostatic map calculations as well as theoretical modelling.